TritonDataCenter/rfd/rfd/0163/README.md

 * Use multiple hermes proxy instances in logarchiver0 that are fronted by HAProxy to balance the load between them.
 * Create multiple logarchiver service zones, each containing a hermes proxy.
 [Binder](https://github.com/joyent/binder) would then be used to distribute the load across the horizontally scaled proxy zones.
 * Create multiple logarchiver service zones, each containing a hermes master and proxy.
 This approach would require work to support multiple masters.
 * Replace the current hermes proxy with [nginx](https://nginx.org/en/).
-In this architecture shift, the hermes master would be provided the actor with an `msign`ed URL.
-The actor would then send the log file to Manta via the/an nginx proxy.
+The actor is already provided with appropriate credentials to perform the upload - the proxy just needs to forward the TCP stream.

 This phase may also deliver load smoothing to ensure that there is not a "top of the hour" spike.